-Like the proposed project, the cumulative projects consist of infill development, which would result in the intensification of uses in the project vicinity.
-Cumulative project numbers 1 through 4 (listed in SEIR Table 3.A-1, Cumulative Projects in the Project Vicinity, p.
-3.A-11) would not result in conflicts with land use plans or policies adopted for the purpose of avoiding or mitigating environmental impacts, because they would be consistent with the area plan and City's objectives for increasing the supply of housing and a mix of development in the vicinity of major transit stops.
-Cumulative project 5 on the City College Ocean Campus would be required to be consistent with facilities master plan and policies.
+environmental impacts, because they would be consistent with the area plan and City's objectives for increasing the supply of housing and a mix of development in the vicinity of major transit stops.
+Cumulative projects 5 and 6 on the City College campus would be required to be consistent with City College Facilities Master Plan and policies.
 The cumulative projects would be required to comply with applicable land use plans, policies, and regulations.
 Therefore, the proposed project, in combination with reasonably foreseeable future projects, would have less-than-significant cumulative land use impacts, and no mitigation measures are necessary.

-To pics: Potentially Significant Effects Not Identified in Prior EIR Potentially Substantial Increase in Severity of Significant Impact Identified in Prior EIR Sponsor Declines to Adopt Feasible Mitigation Measures or Alternatives No New or More-Severe Significant Effects 2.
+Τοι pics: Potentially Significant Effects Not Identified in Prior EIR Potentially Substantial Increase in Severity of Significant Impact Identified in Prior EIR Sponsor Declines to Adopt Feasible Mitigation Measures or Alternatives No New or More-Severe Significant Effects 2.
 AESTHETICS.
-Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect daytime or nighttime views in the area?